 But why should they be done?

 Contests are great for engagement in general.
-As long as your giveaway is awesome enough and relevant enough to your target audience, people will play along.
+As long as your social media giveaway is awesome enough and relevant enough to your target audience, people will play along.

 Because an Instagram Story disappears after just 24 hours, contests held on Instagram Stories create a sense of urgency.
 And that sense of urgency creates a buzz only seen at the mall on Christmas Eve.
 In other words, people are in a mad rush to enter!
 This is exactly what you want, as it will improve engagement and it means the Instagram algorithm will push your content more.